• Skip to primary navigation

 Instructions

-• Mix together the yeast and the water together for 5 minutes, or until it becomes frothy.
+• Mix together the yeast and the water together in the bowl of your stand mixer for 5 minutes, or until it becomes frothy.

-• Add in the flour, salt, sugar, baking powder, milk, and yogurt.
-Mix until it comes together and then knead until smooth and still tacky - about 10 minutes.
+• Add in the flour, salt, sugar, and baking powder.
+Mix until it comes together and then knead with the dough until smooth and still tacky - about 10 minutes.

 • Roll into a ball shape and place in a greased bowl.
-Cover and allow to rise for 2 hours.
+Cover and allow to rise for 2 hours or until doubled in size.

 • Turn out onto a lightly floured surface and divide into 11 - 12 equal pieces.
 Cover and allow the pieces to rise for an hour.